Earth radius: Geocentric radius

 where a and b are, respectively, the equatorial radius and the polar radius.

-The extrema geocentric radii on the ellipsoid coincide with the equatorial and polar radii.
+The maximum and minimum geocentric radii on the ellipsoid coincide, respectively, with the equatorial and polar radii, at the vertices of the ellipse.

-They are vertices of the ellipse and also coincide with minimum and maximum radius of curvature.
+However, the maximum and minimum radii of curvature coincide with the poles and Equator, in opposite regions than the geocentric radii, due to Earth's oblateness.

 Radii of curvature

 Principal radii of curvature

 There are two principal radii of curvature: along the meridional and prime-vertical normal sections.